back to home

 Progression through the Years

-To be granted NCEA Level 1, a student requires at least 10 "Numeracy" credits, and these are most easily obtained in Maths, so it is compulsory at Year 11.
 A lot of Tertiary courses also require a certain basic numeracy, and 14 Maths credits at Level 2 is a standard requirement.
-For students who are not able to able to manage the external courses but who wish to get sufficient credits to ensure they have the widest range of trade and study options after school, we have internal courses – called 11MATI and 12MATI.
+For students who are not able to able to manage the external courses but who wish to get sufficient credits to ensure they have the widest range of trade and study options after school, we have internal course – called 12MATI.

 Once on the "internal track" it is very difficult to leave, and quite a few boys who would like to sit Year 13 Statistics cannot take it because they were previously doing the Internal courses and do not have the required knowledge of algebra and graphing.
 That said, it is better to pass an internal course than to fail an external one.